ethancychen-tw/markdown-cv/index.md

 - Led the development and system architectural design of the ELT pipeline on GCP for the service M (a resource usage monitoring system on mobile devices), resulting in 50% increase in efficiency for identifying any abnormalities on resource uasge, allowing departments to quickly access a unified format of data and pinpoint any issues for mobile devices
 - Collaborated with IT department to consider infrastructure constraints for ELT pipeline, selecting appropriate tech stack, including Dash, Redis, and Drone CI, Airflow, Dataform, and developing the data-models and queries needed to create front-end dashboards, reducing analytics processing time of M data by 90%
-- Led a technical workshop for 40 individuals in a cross-departmental training to introduce dbt, dataform and share best practices for managing large databases and setting up filter queries
+- Led technical workshops for 40 individuals in a cross-departmental training to introduce dbt, dataform and share best practices for managing large databases and setting up filter queries

 `Aug 2020 - Aug 2022`
 __Senior Data Scientist__, [Tresl Inc](https://www.tresl.co/)